Project Offset Phase four! - Headstock refin and bone nut install

 There were a couple of things in my mind that I still fancied doing, one cosmetic, one functional, so I think it was about time for phase four to commence!
 Just in time to take the guitar to demo at 2017s Guitar Show to show off it's McNelly 46/58 Pickup set.

 Let's start with the cosmetic idea!
 The stock, lacquered headstock was of course finished nicely and still looks great, as pictured below alongside a J Mascis Squier model also.
-But I absolutely love the matching headstock look seen on many pre-CBS Fenders for example, especially with the custom colours available at the time.
-Of which, Olympic White was one of.
+But I absolutely love the matching headstock look seen on many pre-CBS custom order Fenders for example.

 Inspired by the Fender AVRI '65 Reissue, pictured below, that was enough to sway me to go for it.
 Matching OW headstock here we come!
-With this guitar being a Squier model anyway, I wasn't too worried about affecting value by changing originality, so much has been changed already, and I'll be keeping this VMJM for many years to come too, so it wasn't a concern for me.
+With this guitar being a Squier model anyway, I wasn't too worried about affecting value by changing originality, so much has been changed already, and I'll be keeping this VMJM for many years to come too both for personal use and as a demonstration tool for the shops offered products, so it wasn't a concern for me.
 Perhaps if you have a vintage model, or a USA built, it may be worth weighing up the affect on value first before going ahead.
 (Just to note, how great does the neck binding look on this model too, Fender did a great job on that one!)

 Being a nice, crisp, new olympic white colour, I wasn't concerned with it being difficult to get a good colour match.
 Dartfords do a really nice 'New Olympic white' Nitro paint so I ordered some of that along with some clear nitro top coat to finish it off afterwards.